SEC Issues Staff Legal Bulletin Regarding the Suspension of Reporting Obligations Pursuant to Rule 12h-3

 The Dodd Bill also contains provisions that are similar to the Obama proposal known as the “Volcker Rule” and the recently proposed Senate bill, the Protect our Recovery through Oversight of Proprietary Trading Act (the PROP Trading Act), that would (1) prohibit banks from sponsoring or investing in hedge funds or private equity funds or from engaging in proprietary trading and (2) require certain non-bank financial institutions to set aside additional capital if they sponsor or invest in hedge funds or private equity funds or engage in proprietary trading.

-to read a summary of Senator Dodd’s previously proposed 2009 regulatory reform bill in the November 13, 2009, edition of Corporate and Financial Weekly Digest
+Click here to read a summary of Senator Dodd’s previously proposed 2009 regulatory reform bill in the November 13, 2009, edition of Corporate and Financial Weekly Digest.
+Click here for more information on the PROP Trading Act in the March 12 edition of Corporate and Financial Weekly Digest.

 SEC Extends Temporary Exemptions Related to Central Clearing of CDS